Sons of Liberty: History

-In Boston, another example of violence could be found in their treatment of local stamp distributor Andrew Oliver.
-They burned his effigy in the streets.
-When he did not resign, they escalated to burning down his office building.
-Even after he resigned, they almost destroyed the whole house of his close associate Lieutenant Governor Thomas Hutchinson.
-It is believed that the Sons of Liberty did this to excite the lower classes and get them actively involved in rebelling against the authorities.
-Their actions made many of the stamp distributors resign in fear.

-To celebrate the repeal of the Stamp Act in 1766, the Sons of Liberty in Dedham, Massachusetts erected the Pillar of Liberty.
+To celebrate the repeal of the Stamp Act in 1766, the Sons of Liberty in Dedham, Massachusetts, erected the Pillar of Liberty.

 The Sons of Liberty popularized the use of tar and feathering to punish and humiliate offending government officials starting in 1767.
 This method was also used against British Loyalists during the American Revolution.
 This punishment had long been used by sailors to punish their mates.

-There was nothing "secret" about the Sons of Liberty in Boston: on August 14th 1769, they held a public rally in celebration of the 4th Anniversary of their founding.
-At 11 in the morning they gathered at the Liberty Tree in Boston where they gave speeches and made toasts; they then paraded to the Liberty Tree Tavern in nearby Dorchester, where they held a celebratory dinner of 300 members of the organization in a tent set up next to the tavern, where "Music played, and at proper Intervals Cannon were fired. [...]
-About Five o'Clock the Company left [the tavern] in a Procession that extended near a Mile and a half, and before Dark entered the City, went round the State House and retired each to his own House."
+On August 14, 1769, the Boston Sons of Liberty held a public rally in celebration of the 4th Anniversary of their founding.
+At 11 in the morning, they gathered at the Liberty Tree in Boston, where they gave speeches and made toasts; they then paraded to the Liberty Tree Tavern in nearby Dorchester, where they held a celebratory dinner of 300 members of the organization in a tent set up next to the tavern, where "Music played, and at proper Intervals Cannon were fired. [...]
+About five o'clock, the Company left [the tavern] in a Procession that extended near a Mile and a half, and before Dark entered the City, went round the State House and retired each to his own House."

-At this time in the history of their organization they still considered themselves to be loyal subjects of the monarchy of Great Britain; when it came time at both events to give a round of toasts, the first toasts were to "The King, the Queen and the Royal Family"; only much later during the course of the Revolution did they begin to stridently oppose giving any support to the monarchy.
+At this time in the history of their organization, they still considered themselves to be loyal subjects of the monarchy of Great Britain; when it came time at both events to give a round of toasts, the first toasts were to "The King, the Queen and the Royal Family"; only much later during the course of the Revolution did they begin to stridently oppose giving any support to the monarchy.

-The Bostonian branch of the Sons of Liberty were responsible for organizing and executing the famous Boston Tea Party of 1773 in response to the Tea Act.
+The Bostonian branch of the Sons of Liberty was responsible for organizing and executing the famous Boston Tea Party of 1773 in response to the Tea Act.

 Early in the American Revolution, the former Sons of Liberty generally joined more formal groups, such as the Committee of Safety.